IT Support for Law Firms

 Uptime Practice™ Next: A Complete Law Firm IT Support Platform

 Uptime Practice™ Next is your complete law office in the cloud.
-It’s a suite of essential cloud-based practice management and productivity tools, including everything you need to run your law office in the cloud:
+It’s an offering of cloud and managed IT services made exclusively for law firms.

 - Cloud storage: Practice Next includes simple cloud storage or comprehensive document management software, depending on your firm’s needs.
 It’s the perfect way to store all of your client files and firm documents for easy access from anywhere.